 Chris has a certificate in International Trade Law and Economics from the World Trade Institute in Switzerland, along with an MSc in Asian Politics from London’s School of Oriental and African Studies, where he specialized in the politics and economics of the Korean peninsula.

-Mr Dirk Albersmeier, Managing Director, Co-head of EMEA M&A, J.P.
+Mr Dirk Albersmeier, Managing Director, Managing Director, Co-head of EMEA M&A, J.P.
 Morgan

-Dirk Albersmeier is Co-Head of J.P.
+Dirk Albersmeier is Managing Director & Co-Head of J.P.
 Morgan's M&A business in Europe, Middle East and Africa.

 Dirk joined J.P.
 Morgan’s Equity Capital Markets Team in 1997 from Salomon Brothers where he held senior roles in London and New York.
 He began his career at Dresdner Kleinwort Benson in London.
 Until the end of 1999, Dirk was responsible for the execution of all of J.P.
 Morgan’s German and Swiss equity transactions.
 From 2000-2004, he was a senior member of the European M&A team in London and was appointed Head of the firm’s M&A Advisory business in Germany and Austria in 2004, advising over 50 successful transactions with a total transaction value of over $175bn.